Editing Contract Template

 Please reuse the template in your freelance editing business—that’s what it was designed for!
 That said, your purchase is only valid for one business entity and may not be shared outside of it.

 Yes.
-You’ll receive the template in a fully editable Microsoft Word format, and certain areas will be highlighted in yellow for you to customize to reflect your business name, client’s name, project details, etc. You an also remove any information not applicable to your business and/or project.
+You’ll receive the template in a fully editable Microsoft Word format, and certain areas will be highlighted in yellow for you to customize to reflect your business name, client’s name, project details, etc. You can also remove any information not applicable to your business and/or project.
 While you can also edit the contract clauses, it is not advised, as any changes may alter the legality of the document and the protections it originally intended to afford.
 Your attorney should look over the template if you make any changes to the contract clauses.

 Freelance editor and business coach Tara Whitaker developed this contract template with the help of Adam Quigley, an attorney licensed by the State of Illinois.